chrismkoop/lab1/README.md

 ./build/Lab1
 ```

-If using Visual Studio, you only need to run the first command.
+If using Visual Studio, you should only need to run the first command.
 Then you can use Visual Studio as normal.
+That is, Visual Studio has CMake integration, and it should run the other commands for you.
+There may be a way to have it run all of the commands.
+I have not yet tested this.